Blog

 Automating More of the Returns Process

 Software can also automate much of the things your employees were doing manually, saving time and allowing them to focus on other more important tasks.
-For example, communications and status updates you send to customers can be automatically triggered at specific stages of a return so employees won’t have to reach out on their own.
+In the same study mentioned above, a majority of companies want more automation for returns management, but only 24% currently use automation technology.

 To learn more about how a SaaS reverse logistics platform can help you save money, contact ReverseLogix to schedule a demo.